mattjp/cfb-leagues/README.md

     c) This should be done through a secrets manager but this is attempt number 1

+2. Create initial leagues

+    a) Done using rankings from starting year via `init.scala`

 + Create initial leagues
   + 10 leagues with 12 teams
 + For each year (1999 end-of-season to 2019 end-of-season):